-PRECALCULUS BC - HON/CCP
+PRECALCULUS BC - CCP/HON

 This course is a combination of Precalculus and an introduction to Calculus.
 Topics include analysis of functions (linear, quadratic, polynomial, exponential, logarithmic, rational, and trigonometric functions), vectors, polar coordinate system, combinatorics and probability, limits, and derivatives.
 This is an accelerated course in preparation for AP Calculus BC.
+There is a summer assignment covering a review of basic Algebra 2 and Geometry concepts required for this course.
+If registered for College Credit Plus, this course will allow the student to earn credit for 6 credit hours of MAT 153 from Cincinnati State.

-Prerequisite: 90% or higher in Algebra 2 Honors
+Prerequisite: Successful completion of Geometry and 90% or higher in Algebra 2 Honors.